youliangh/inf4RAG/README.md

 ## 4. Solution Concept

 ### Global Architectural Structure Of the Project:
-This project mainly includes two parts: serving and benchmarking
+This project mainly includes two parts: serving and benchmarking.

 For serving, this project adopts Kubernetes to manage and organize computing and storage resources, where vLLM, as the core of high-performance LLM inference that empowers various upper-level applications, such as text generation and workflows, can be deployed on different nodes along with facilities for agentic workflow, like Cloud-native vector database.
 Additionally, common mechanisms like load balance, fault tolerance, and dynamic scaling can be supported if resources allow.
 As for the benchmarking, this project includes a benchmark suite that can test different metrics (e.g., Throughput, TTFT, and TPOT) under different scenarios with adjustable payloads.